anveshmuppeda/kubectl-helper/fields/readme.md

 21. **name:** The name of the volume, which should match the name of a volume defined in the `volumes` section of the same pod specification.

 <a name="tolerationEffect"></a>
 35. **effect:** *Specifies the effect of the toleration.
-Possible values are "NoSchedule," "PreferNoSchedule," or "NoExecute."
+Possible values are `NoSchedule`, `PreferNoSchedule`, or `NoExecute`.
 This field indicates what action should be taken if the toleration conditions are met.*

 <a name="tolerationKey"></a>
 36. **key:** The key is the taint key that the toleration is associated with.
 A taint is a key-value pair associated with a node that affects pod scheduling.